rjkiv/jeff-template/docs/objects.md

 # `objects.json`

 This file contains the object configurations for your project.
+It is left blank for now - add objects you are decompiling here as needed.

 ## Format